 Knee Ligament Injuries May Mean Surgery And Physical Therapy

 Suffering a knee or leg injury on the job is an immediate cause for concern.
 Without the proper treatment, you may be unable to continue your work or require continuing therapy to function as normally as possible.
 If the ligaments are damaged, you may be facing an even longer recovery period and time away from work.
+This is where a Stratford knee ligament injury lawyer becomes essential.

 If your knee ligaments have been injured in a workplace accident, turn to our lawyers at Morizio Law Firm, P.C.
 Our attorneys in Bridgeport/Stratford, Connecticut, are committed to standing up for the rights of workers with knee injuries.
 We concentrate our practice on workers’ compensation issues and can fully explain workers’ comp laws to our clients.
 Our firm is proud to be one of fewer than 50 board-certified workers’ compensation specialists in the entire state.